IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

 ### Description

-The interface index field is a signed integer in network byte order and contains the 1-based index of the interface on which the packet was observed.
+The interface index field is a signed integer in big-endian byte order and contains the 1-based index of the interface on which the packet was observed.